SimpleMachines/SMF-mediawiki-themes/README.md

 > require_once "$IP/skins/smfcurve/smfcurve.php";

+If you are upgrading from 1.0;
+* Download version 1.1
+* Unzip the file rename to smfcurve
+* Delete smfcurve folder - smfcurve.php and smfcurve.deps.php
+* Copy your newly downloaded folder to skins folder
+* Open your LocalSettings.php file and add the following line to the end of the file

+> require_once "$IP/skins/smfcurve/smfcurve.php";

 ######How to contribute:
 * fork the repository.
 If you are not used to Github, please check out [fork a repository](http://help.github.com/fork-a-repo).
 * branch your repository, to commit the desired changes.